oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 {{examples/01/disclosures.md}}

-The SD-JWT and the Disclosures would then be serialized into the following format:
+The SD-JWT and the Disclosures would then be serialized by the Issuer into the following format for issuance to the Holder:

 <{{examples/01/combined_issuance.txt}}